-I believe in a RIGHTEOUS God.
+I believe in a RIGHTEOUS "God".

-An UNrighteous God would be one who brings unethical people to heaven just for loyalty to their dogma, but refuses to bring ethical people who don't unquestionably believe in their dogma or who haven't been exposed to it or "Jesus Christ" or "Mohammad" or whoever.
+An UNrighteous God would be one who brings unethical people to heaven just for loyalty to their dogma, but refuses to bring ethical people who don't unquestionably believe in their dogma, or who just haven't been exposed to it or "Jesus Christ" or "Mohammad" or whoever.
 That's not my God, an exclusive God.
 My God loves ethical people regardless of their religion or lack thereof.

 I start to have issues with two main things:

 I disdain conflicts between religions, and "fighting over God" (which seems so hypocritical).

 Religions generally have good codes of conduct, though with exceptions.
 Outsiders may pick out and use such exceptions to criticize a religion in favor of their own, but insiders of one's own religion should acknowledge its exceptions, too.
 People should follow the good codes of conduct but also acknowledge the wrong dogmas and not follow the latter.

 Unfortunately, a minority of conflict-oriented people can be the most high profile and also the most motivated to act as well as to recruit others into their extremist tribe or sect, usually based on emotions and questionable rationalizations.
 There are hoardes of vulnerable and enthusiastic recruits, and various tactics for recruiting these kinds of people.